psmak3/psmak3.github.io/_posts/sports/2016-07-19-2016-sports-spoiledbrats.md

 I hate these guys.
 I always have.
 In fact they were the first athletes I hated.

-If you don't know who those two asshats are, they are Darryl Strawberry and Dwight Gooden; two high level baseball prospects for the New York Mets that got more national attention than if Donald Trump rode a pegacorn into ISIS headquarters and shot them all with lasers shot out of his eyes.
+If you don't know who those two asshats are, they are Darryl Strawberry and Dwight Gooden; two high level baseball prospects for the New York Mets that got more national attention than if Donald Trump rode a pegacorn into ISIS headquarters and killed them all with laserbeams shot out of his eyes.